Radio Equipment Testing

 - FCC and ISED (formerly Industry Canada) listed testing for accessing the American and Canadian markets, respectively

 - Radio Approval Testing to a wide range of standards e.g. ETSI technologies e.g. wireless

 - Spectrum Investigation up to 40 GHz

 Please refer to our UKAS schedule for details of specific standards we are accredited to and contact us for a full list of standards we can test to.

 Even if your radio modules are pre-tested and the primary function of your device is not a radio product, the performance of the radio modules may be affected when incorporated into your product.

 Under these circumstances we would recommend at least a partial re-test of radiated spurious emissions to ensure that the combined product remains compliant.

 *RTTE Directive 1999/5/EC

-To learn more attend our one day training course entitled The Radio Equipment Directive Explained.
+To learn more about the RED attend our one day training course entitled The Radio Equipment Directive Explained.